The Guide Recruitment Process

 Thank you for your interest in becoming an SC Outfitter guide!
 This page should serve as your primary resource for all things recruitment-related.

-- February 27, 2018: Application LINK HERE copy and paste app and email completed app to email@example.com
+- February 27, 2018: Application is live!!
+CLICK LINK HERE Please download the application and email the completed app as a word document to email@example.com

 - TBA: Informal meet-and-greet with current guides and leadership – not mandatory, but definitely recommended!

 - April 16-18: Applicants will be notified of recruitment decisions

 - Note: due to the high volume of applications we receive, not all applicants will participate in each interview round.
 Our Recruitment Director will be in touch with you throughout the application process, and let you know how to proceed at each point.

 A. Guides are at the core of our organization – without guides, there are no trips, and no SC Outfitters.
 Guides plan, organize, and lead our monthly trips, as well as dedicate extra time to events and projects that further our mission.

 Q. What are you looking for in applicants?

 A. Our guides come from a diverse background of skills and experience levels.
 However, planning and leading trips require a level of personal responsibility not necessarily demanded of a participant – perhaps the biggest distinction between the two components of our organization.
 We’re looking for students who are comfortable leaders and will commit the time and energy to delivering our organization to its full potential.
 None of this requires extensive experience in the backcountry (our training will equip you with the hard skills necessary to lead trips).
 Most importantly, we want individuals who are passionate about the SC Outfitters mission and excited to share it with the USC community.
 All USC freshmen, sophomores, and juniors are welcome to apply.